Blue bin - recyclable waste

 Please make sure it won't blow away - please flatten and bundle up any cardboard and leave tucked behind the blue bin.

-Extra loose recycling can be put out in a recyclable bag (paper), or box (cardboard).
-Please don't use plastic bags.
+Extra loose recycling can be put out in a recyclable paper bag - please don't use plastic bags.

 If you regularly have extra recycling ask us for an extra blue bin or hessian sack.